Log in

 Durham University Accommodation

-uhomes.com provides a wide selection of studios, en-suites, and 1B/2B apartments ideally situated near the Science Site, Business School, and Bailey colleges, saving you much time and effort on commute.
-Our student housing near Durham University features fully furnished rooms and all-inclusive bills as standard, protecting you from energy price hikes and hidden costs.
+uhomes.com provides the largest selection of verified student accommodation near Durham University housing, many of which are situated steps away from the Science Site, Business School, and Bailey colleges.
+We have studios, en-suites, 1B, and multi-bedroom shared houses or apartments, featuring fully furnished rooms and all-inclusive bills (protecting you from energy price hikes and hidden costs).
 Enjoy full control over your living environment, and also free access to premium amenities like on-site gyms, cinema rooms, and 24/7 security.
 Whether you are looking for a budget social flat-share or a quiet luxury studio, our Price Match Guarantee and various exclusive discounts ensure you get the best market rates.

-As a Trustpilot 4.9/5 rated platform, uhomes.com simplifies the Durham "housing games" through 100% verified, strong filters, and a map function.
-From booking to finding roommates, airport pick-up, moving, and subletting, we offer a full suite of services to your hassle-free living.
+As a Trustpilot 4.9/5 rated platform, uhomes.com simplifies the Durham "housing games" through 100% verified properties, strong filters, map function, and AI assistance.
+From booking to finding roommates, airport pick-up, moving, and subletting, we offer a full suite of services to make your life hassle-free.
 Looking for the easiest way to book?
-Tell our 24/7 free experts what matters, and we will do all the hard work and offer you the perfect apartment.
+Tell our 24/7 1-on-1 experts what matters, and we will do all the hard work and offer you the perfect apartment.
 Start your search today and secure your ideal home near Durham University for the 2026/27 academic year!

 About Durham University

 Durham University, founded in 1832, is a collegiate public research university located in Durham in the northeast of England.
-Widely recognised as opening for over 600 years, it is considered the third oldest university in England, after Oxbridge and Cambridge.
+Widely recognised as opening for over 600 years (only after after Oxford and Cambridge), it is considered the 3rd oldest university in England.
 As a member of the Russell Group, Durham University is well-known for its profound history and academic excellence.

 Rankings

-Durham University ranked 6th in the Guardian University Guide 2025, and 94th in the QS World University Rankings 2026 (top 100 since 2010).
-Its top performance came in the Sustainability category with a ranking of 19th in the world, and it also has a world-class reputation with employers, being ranked 65th.
-This success is a testament to its impact on academic, industrial, and business partnerships, as well as further evidence of its innovative and impactful research and academic staff.
+Durham University ranked 94th in the QS World University Rankings 2026 (top 100 since 2010), 3rd in the UK in The Times and The Sunday Times Good University Guide 2026, and 5th in the UK in Guardian University Guide 2026.
+Its top performance mainly came in the Sustainability category with a ranking of 19th in the world, and a world-class reputation with employers being ranked 65th.
+This success is a testament to the impact of academic, industrial and business partnerships, as well as further evidence of its innovative and impactful research and academic staff.

 Teaching & Research